Please fill in the form below to get your free water testing valued $140.

 There are some other concerns that we need to consider when we look at chlorine in the tap water.

-The first one is – can it be absorbed by your skin and are there risks associated with inhalation in a hot bath or shower?
+Firstly it can be absorbed by your skin and are there risks associated with inhalation in a hot bath or shower?

 The second concern centres around Disinfection By Products (DBP’s) such as chloroform and other Tri Halomethanes (THM’s).